babeltrace2-convert(1)

 The non-option argument can be a directory.
 If no component can handle

-that specific directory, then the convert
+that specific directory, then the convert command traverses that

 directory and recursively tries to find compatible components for each